pulp-platform/control-pulp/README.md

 export PATH=/usr/pack/riscv-1.0-kgf/pulp-gcc-2.5.0/bin/:$PATH
 ```

-### pulp-runtime
+### Software stack

+#### Bare-metal programs

+We use a simple `pulp-runtime` to compile bare-metal programs.
+Call `source
-Call `source env/env.sh` to configure your shell to
+env/env.sh` to configure your shell to execute cycle-accurate RTL simulations
-execute cycle-accurate RTL simulations using the pulp-runtime setup.
+using the bare-metal pulp-runtime setup.

-### pulp-freertos
+#### Real-time operating system (RTOS)

-Freertos isn't natively available in the control_pulp repository after you clone it.
+* **FreeRTOS**: Freertos isn't natively available in the control_pulp repository
+  after you clone it.
 To download freertos call `make freertos`.
-Call `source env/env.sh` to configure
+Call `source
-your shell to use pulp-freertos.
-Examples to run are available in
+  env/env.sh` to configure your shell to use pulp-freertos.
+Examples to run are
-`sw/freertos/tests` and `sw/freertos/demos`.
+  available in `sw/freertos/tests` and `sw/freertos/demos`.

 ### Building the RTL simulation platform